Skip to main content

 • restrictions on use or disclosure

-• complaints about provider privacy practices
+• complaints about customer, provider, institution, or program privacy practices

 9.3 State Privacy Rights